eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + skill set:
 	- As an intern on our Compiler team, you will work with leaders from industry and academia to develop entirely new solutions for the toughest problems in AI compute.
 	- As deep neural network architectures evolve, they are becoming enormously parallel, and distributed.
 Compilers are needed to optimize the mappings of computation graphs to compute nodes.
 In this position, you will build the tools that generate distributed memory code from evolving intermediate representations.
-	- Design and devise graph semantics, intermediate representations, and abstraction layers between high-level definitions (like TensorFlow’s XLA) and low-level distributed code.
+	- Design and devise graph semantics, intermediate representations, and abstraction layers between high-level definitions (like TensorFlow's XLA) and low-level distributed code.
 	- Use state-of-the-art parallelization and partitioning techniques to automate generation, exploiting hand-written distributed kernels.
 	- Identify and implement novel program analysis and optimization techniques.
 	- Employ and extend state of the art program analysis methods such as the Integer Set Library.